dougeby/IntuneDocs/intune/app-protection-policies-validate.md

 2. Select **All services** > **Intune**.
 Intune is located in the **Monitoring + Management** section.
 3. Select **Client apps** > **Monitor** >  **App protection status**, and then select the **Assigned users** tile.
 4. On the **App reporting** page, select **Select user** to bring up a list of users who have been [assigned an app protection policy](app-protection-policies.md#deploy-a-policy-to-users).
-5. Select a user from the list, or search for and select a user, then choose **Select user**.
+5. Search for and select a user from the list, then choose **Select user**.
 At the top of the **App reporting** pane, you can see whether the user is licensed for app protection.
 You can also see whether the user has a license for O365 and the app status for all of the user's devices.